icgc-dcc/dcc-portal/dcc-portal-api/API.md

 Simple Logging Facade for Java.
 Handy library for providing logging functionality within the application.

 ### Spring
+The Spring Framework is an application framework that provides us with inversion of control, dependancy injection, and configuration utilities.

 ### Lombok
 Very nifty library for Java projects which aims to reduce boilerplate code by replacing